Ngāti Ranginui

 Ngāti Ranginui is a Māori iwi (tribe) in Bay of Plenty, New Zealand.
 Its rohe (tribal area) extends from Waihi in the north, to the Kaimai Range in the west, to south of Te Puke in the south, and to Tauranga in the east.
-The rohe does not extend offshore to Matakana Island or Mayor Island / Tuhua.
+The rohe does not extend offshore to Matakana Island or Mayor Island / Tūhua.

-Ngāti Ranginui is part of the Tauranga Moana iwi group, which also includes Ngāti Pūkenga and Ngaiterangi.
-The three iwi all consider Mauao (Mt Maunganui) sacred and share many things in common.
+Ngāti Ranginui is part of the Tauranga Moana iwi group, which also includes Ngāti Pūkenga and Ngāi Te Rangi.
+The three iwi all consider Mauao (Mount Maunganui) sacred and share many things in common.
 Collectively, the iwi are seeking compensation from the New Zealand Government for their losses from the New Zealand Wars but are yet to seek a settlement.